lanl/LaGriT/tinerator/docs/about.md

 TINerator is a collaborative effort between Los Alamos National Laboratory and Lawrence Berkeley National Laboratory.
-Development of TINerator is sponsored in part by XXXX and YYYYY.
+Development of TINerator is sponsored in part by the NGEE Arctic and DOE IDEAS programs.

 ![](assets/images/lanl_logo.png)
 ![](assets/images/lbl_logo.png)